Unidata/tds/docs/src/public/userguide/pages/thredds/WmsRef.md

 </dataset>
 ~~~

-WMS clients may not be able to directly use the THREDDS catalogs to find the WMS services but the catalogs are useful for users to browse and for separate search services (e.g., OGC catalog services).
+WMS clients may not be able to directly use the THREDDS catalogs to find the WMS services but the catalogs are useful for users to browse and for separate search services (e.g., [OGC catalog services](https://www.ogc.org/standards/cat){:target="_blank"}).

 ## WMS Configuration

-Additional WMS configuration options can be set in the threddsConfig.xml file.
+Additional WMS configuration options can be set in the `threddsConfig.xml` file.
 More details on these options are available [here](#wms-service).

 Further WMS configuration properties are set in the wmsConfig.xml file.
 These properties are mainly related with styling of WMS images.
-Similar to the threddsConfig.xml file, the WMS configuration file (wmsConfig.xml) is found in the `$tds.content.root.path{}/content/thredds` directory.
+Similar to the `threddsConfig.xml file`, the WMS configuration file (wmsConfig.xml) is found in the `$tds.content.root.path{}/content/thredds` directory.
 A detailed description of the wmsConfig.xml file can be found at the MyOcean "Detailed WMS Configuration" page.

 If you are installing a new TDS, you should find a default wmsConfig.xml file (along with other configuration files) in your content/thredds directory after you first deploy the TDS.